turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 Heroku stores the location of the database in environment variables accessible to all your dynos, so once one dyno can reach the database then all of them can.
 You can scale up dynos with no additional configuration.

 The same approach holds true for the filesystem.
-Heroku recommends you consider the dyno's filesystem to be "read only".
+Heroku recommends you consider the dyno's filesystem to be "ephemeral".
+You can write to it, but those writes won't persist across dyno restarts.
+You should thus think of dynos as stateless.

 If you need to store files, push them out to Amazon's S3.
 Put the credentials in your application configuration and they'll be shared by all dynos.

 ### External Data - Memcached